What Are The Types Of Tubular Linear Actuators

 Solenoid Actuators:

-Solenoid actuators are the simplest and most commonly used type of tubular linear actuators.
+Solenoid actuators are the simplest and most commonly used type of tubular linear actuator.
 They consist of a coil of wire and a ferromagnetic core, which moves inside the coil when current is applied.
 Solenoid actuators are widely used in applications where a small amount of force is required to move a load, such as in vending machines, door locks, and valves.

 Voice Coil Actuators: